spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/additional-logic-in-dependency-provider.md

 To resolve the issue:

-1. Try to avoid the usage of the conditions in the dependency providers.
+1. Try to avoid the usage of conditions in the dependency providers.
 2. Use only the supported expressions in the `if` construct.